Broker Negligence Attorney

 The securities laws of the United States exist to protect investors from losses and minimal gains resulting from poor or unethical brokerage practices.
 Investors need to understand the securities laws so they can tell when they have valid legal claims against fraudulent or negligent brokers and brokerage firms.
-Erez Law is here to provide investors with valuable legal resources should they encounter broker negligence or other breaches of fiduciary duty.
+The investment fraud lawyers at Erez Law are here to provide investors with valuable legal resources should they encounter broker negligence or other breaches of fiduciary duty.
 Our 99% success rate and over $150 Million in recovered damages for our clients speak to our commitment to protecting American investors.

 Brokering in Bad Faith

 Investment advisory firms, brokerage firms, and individual stockbrokers all provide investors with market insights and advice to maximize the returns on their clients’ investments.
 The stock market is unpredictable, and many investment advisors will attempt to chalk up investors’ losses to market downturns and other unforeseen circumstances.
 However, if investment advisors fail to properly disclose important information, accurately advise their clients, or fail in their analyses, these actions can constitute a breach of U.S. securities laws.